-Jerome Groopman is the Recanati Professor of Medicine at Harvard Medical School and Chief of Experimental Medicine at Beth Israel Deaconess Medical Center.
-He has published more than 180 scientific articles and is a staff writer at The New Yorker and, most recently, the coauthor with Pamela Hartzband of Your Medical Mind: How to Decide What Is Right for You.
-(March 2016)
+Jerome Groopman is the Recanati Professor of Medicine at Harvard Medical School, Chief of Experimental Medicine at the Beth Israel Deaconess Medical Center, and a staff writer at The New Yorker.
+He is the coauthor, with Pamela Hartzband, of Your Medical Mind: How to Decide What Is Right for You.
+(December 2017)

 Adventures in Human Being: A Grand Tour from the Cranium to the Calcaneum

 It was the first day of medical school, and I was about to dissect the corpse of a middle-aged woman.
 Like all the cadavers in the anatomy lab, her head, hands, and feet were covered by gauze.
 The instructor pointed to an exposed arm and showed me how to cut …

 Oliver Sacks inspired my efforts as a physician-writer, as he has for so many others.
 I am, in a sense, one of his students.
 Now, in settings like my seminar, his work inspires the next generation to think and create.
 His writing, like the light from a distant star, will continue to illuminate the lives of his readers, long after its source is extinguished.

 Bad Faith: When Religious Belief Undermines Modern Medicine

 by Paul A. Offit, M.D.

 My mother and father feared debility and death due to pathogens.
 They were raised in immigrant New York neighborhoods at a time when diphtheria, typhoid, and tuberculosis were rife.
 The idea of preventing or curing dreaded infectious diseases “naturally,” relying on the body alone, hardly entered our minds.
 But two generations later, such ideas have considerable traction in our society.